Thursday, October 22, 2026

 BIO

-Ken Fulk has reimagined how we gather in a contemporary world by leading the creation of three modern-day social clubs: The Battery in San Francisco, The ‘Quin House in Boston and The Commodore Perry Estate in Austin.
-In 2018, Fulk founded Saint Joseph’s Arts Society, a non-profit dedicated to supporting local artists and creatives at revitalized historic landmarks in San Francisco and Provincetown, MA.
-Ken Fulk was christened “The Incredible Fulk” by The Economist.
-He has been a fixture on Architectural Digest’s AD100, Elle Decor’s A-List and Luxe’s Gold List.
-He was inducted into Hospitality Design’s Platinum Circle Hall of Fame and was recently applauded as Design LA’s “Living Legend” award.
-He’s been a winner of multiple Restaurant & Bar Design Awards, and was twice nominated for the James Beard Design Award.
-In 2025, Fulk was honored with the Druker Award and the Larry Kravet Design Industry Leadership Award in 2026.
+A celebrated global interior designer, builder and arts patron, Fulk has reimagined how we gather in a contemporary world by leading the creation of restaurants, hotels and modern-day social clubs including The ‘Quin House and Contessa in Boston.
+In 2018, Fulk founded Saint Joseph’s Arts Society, a non-profit dedicated to supporting local artists and creatives at revitalized historic landmarks in San Francisco and Provincetown, Mass.
+Christened “The Incredible Fulk” by The Economist, Fulk has been a fixture on Architectural Digest’s AD100, Elle Decor’s A-List and Luxe’s Gold List.

 Daniela Corte